 Born in Hampshire in 1964, Baker spent a large part of his early childhood travelling with his father, a Commando in the British Army.
 Baker left school at 16 and undertook a number of manual jobs.
-After returning to college in 1985, Baker began studying at Central Saint Martin’s College of Art and Design, Baker began work as a commercial graphic designer and illustrator for the likes of the BBC and The Daily Telegraph, while creating oil paintings which were stashed under his bed and occasionally sold to friends and family.
-It was only in 2006, when a journalist enquired about a painting on a friend's wall, consequentially purchasing four pieces that Baker was persuaded to partake in an exhibition on Brick Lane in East London.
-His most recent exhibition titled, “Easy Come, Easy Go,” at the The Vinyl Factory in Soho showcased the artist’s tongue-in-cheek exploration of mortality with a large number of his bronze sculptures, paintings and prints.
+After returning to college in 1985, he began studying at Central Saint Martin’s College of Art and Design.
+Baker also worked as a commercial graphic designer and illustrator for the BBC and The Daily Telegraph, all the while creating oil paintings which were stashed under his bed and occasionally sold to friends and family.
+It was only in 2006 that Baker was persuaded to partake in an exhibition on Brick Lane in East London, when a journalist enquired about a painting on a friend's wall, consequentially purchasing four pieces.
+Baker's most recent exhibition titled, “Easy Come, Easy Go” at The Vinyl Factory in Soho showcased the artist’s tongue-in-cheek exploration of mortality with a large number of his bronze sculptures, paintings and prints.